Soniox named best-in-class STT for voice agents

 Soniox v4 Real-Time isn’t about adding features, it’s about removing the friction that has historically made real-time voice AI hard to deploy globally.

-By solving for latency, language parity, and semantic understanding at the model level, we’re providing the infrastructure needed for truly reliable, human-like voice systems.
+By solving for latency, language parity, and semantic understanding at the model level, we’re providing the infrastructure needed for reliable, human-like voice systems.

 You can start building with Soniox v4 Real-Time today via the Soniox API.